 Can photocopies be made of all records?
 Is there a copy machine available for printing from microfilm?
 What is the cost for making photocopies?
 Can records be digitally saved to CD or flashdrive?
 Can you purchase a copy card, or do you need exact change?
 Can you take photos with a digital camera?
 Is flash allowed or not?
 Is there a charge for taking digital photos?
 Sometimes there are records which may not be photocopied and/or photographed, so you'll need to plan time for making an abstract or transcription

 .
 There may also be records which can only be copied by a staff member, for which you'll need to allow extra time.
 Different types of copies often mean different costs.

 7. What can and can't I bring with me to the facility?
 Anything I absolutely need to bring?

 Can I bring a camera?
 Laptop?
 Flashdrive?
-Pen scanner?
+Portable scanner?
 Do you require ID?
 Most facilities have restrictions on what you can bring into the research area with you.
 Some don't allow pens or markers.
 Some don't allow cameras or scanners.
 Some don't allow laptop computers.
 Some require a photo ID, and some may even require membership in a society for access to all records.
 Avoid disappointment and make sure you have the tools you need by learning in advance what you are and aren't allowed to bring, or what may be required for research.